HumanCompatibleAI/ranking-challenge/README.md

 }
 ```

 Your ranker should return an ordered list of IDs.
-You can also remove posts by removing an ID, or add posts by inserting a new ID that you generate.
-For new posts, the post content should be included in a separate portion of the response.
+You can also remove items by removing an ID, or add items by inserting a new ID that you generate.
+For new items, the data to display should be included in a separate portion of the response.

 ```json
 {